1 9 7 9 (USA)

 Debuting on CBS on 25 September 1979, California Fever presented roller skating, disco dancing, surfing, rock music, skateboarding, hot-air ballooning, more disco dancing, more rock music and joy riding along the San Andreas Fault.

-In short, it was teenybopper heaven with Vince Butler (Jimmy McNichol), Ross Whitman (Marc McClure), Laurie Newman (Michele Tobin) – who attended Westside High School and hung out together at Sunset Beach in California – and Rick (Lorenzo Lamas) who ran the local hangout that served snacks and rented bikes, surfboards and rollerskates.
+In short, it was teenybopper heaven with 17-year-olds Vince Butler (Jimmy McNichol), Ross Whitman (Marc McClure) and Laurie Newman (Michele Tobin) – who attended Westside High School and hung out together at Sunset Beach in California – and Rick (Lorenzo Lamas) who ran the local hangout that served snacks and rented bikes, surfboards and rollerskates.

 The kids formed a rock band (called Four on the Floor), bopped around a lot, ran into trouble and ran away from trouble.
-Vince also ran an underground radio station – called K-Fever – from the back room of Rick’s.
+Vince also ran a three-watt underground radio station – called K-Fever – from the back room of Rick’s.
+Vince was the “Ghost of the Coast at the top of the dial”.

-Any California-set show worth its salt water back then featured awesome cars.
-California Fever was no exception, as Vince cruised around in a cool Trans Am – with the license plate IM CRUSIN – and mechanic-supreme Ross puttered around in a topless green and yellow truck dubbed “The Grossmobile.”
+Any California-set show worth its saltwater back then featured awesome cars.
+California Fever was no exception, as Vince cruised around in a cool Trans Am – with the license plate IM CRUSIN – and mechanic-supreme Ross puttered around in a mostly inoperable topless green and yellow truck dubbed “The Grossmobile.”